Minors and Options

 For more information, visit Current Engineering Students - Minors and Dual Degrees

-Dabble in the humanities - complete a minor in Arts:
+Discover the humanities - complete a minor in Arts:

 - You must take a minimum of 18 upper-level credits that are for credit toward a B.A. degree within the Faculty of Arts.